softvar/bridge-the-gap/README.md

 Entry game for [js13kGames](http://2015.js13kgames.com/) competition.

+Here's the link to play - [Bridge The Gap](http://js13kgames.com/entries/bridge-the-gap)

+Here's the video compilation - [Bridge The Gap's Video Compilation](https://youtu.be/wBhNJL-zXXM?t=424)

 A simple HTML5 game where a player has to create bridges in order to cross buildings.

 ![alt text](screenshots/normal_mode_sound_on.png "Normal mode with sound on")